-However, it is equally important that we retain, and build on funding from a wide variety of other sources.
-This is key to our sustainability and to us maintaining our independence and is at the heart of our funding strategy.
+Each year we must apply for funding from a variety of sources and gaining support from a range of sources is key to our sustainability, to us maintaining our independence and is at the heart of our funding strategy.

-The detail of our finances can be found within our published annual report and accounts.
+The detail of our finances can be found within our published Annual Report.
 As with most charities, we aim to deliver our services in as cost-effective a manner as we can, being mindful when making decisions of the expectations of those who support and fund our work.

 Looking to the future, we believe one way in which we can maximise the benefits offered to our clients is to work in collaboration, partnership and alliances with other providers of advice and information.
 By squeezing best value from our combined resources we can each add value to the services we offer.